 Sure the combination of numbers and letters in your password is supposed to make your cloud difficult to access, but if your password is “Password123” then you’re going to earn yourself some problems.
 Make sure that your password is difficult to figure out, and sometimes, even difficult for you to remember.
 You can always recover your password if you forget it, but if someone else gets a hold of it, your data may be lost forever.

 Obviously, the only true way to absolutely protect your data from cloud theft is to keep it off of the cloud altogether.
-Thumb drives are a great way to keep your data portable, but makes sharing it quite difficult.
+Thumb drives are a great way to keep your data portable, but make sharing it quite difficult.
 Not the best solution, but the only way to truly protect your data from online theft.